 Best display screen for meter readings

 Depth readings are not accurate

-Technology has gone such heights that it will now keep you updated with what is there below the boat while you will be fishing.
+Technology has gone to such heights that it will now keep you updated with what is below the boat while you’re fishing.
 Humminbird 410170-1 is one such modernized fish finder that comes with a very comprehensive interface.

 Equipped with a big LCD 4.3-inch screen, it would give you a bright picture of what is going around your kayak.
 What also makes this one stand out is its portability.
 It comes with a carrying case along with a transducer, a wall charger, and a 7-Ampere-hour battery.

 One of its noteworthy features is the dual-beam sonar that lets you choose from a wide beam for more accurate detail or covering a big area.
 This helps you track down the fish, contours, and structure as well.